 Physical Therapist Schooling Requirements

 Physical therapists are required to complete physical therapy graduate degree programs approved by the Commission on Accreditation in Physical Therapy Education (CAPTE).
-They may pursue either master's degrees or doctoral degrees to be eligible for state licensure.
-In March 2011, the American Physical Therapy Association reported that there were 212 CAPTE-accredited programs, of which 203 offer doctoral degrees and only nine offer master's programs (www.apta.org).
+They must pursue a doctoral degrees to be eligible for state licensure.
+In June 2016, the American Physical Therapy Association reported that there were 262 CAPTE-accredited DPT programs either being supported or developed at institutions of higher learning in the United States.

 To gain admission into a physical therapy degree program, applicants are generally required to hold bachelor's degrees.
 Undergraduate students may benefit from courses in the sciences, such as anatomy, physics, chemistry and biology, which are often prerequisites.
 Some physical therapy programs also require applicants to have volunteer experience in physical therapy settings.